 Kintsugi is perfect for those seeking to take up an art-related hobby that is more hands-on than just pens and paper.
 Once you've made your kintsugi creations, they can be used for eating, storing jewellery, or even just decoration.

 Next on our list is cycling.
 This is a great option for those who don't find hikes appealing, but still want to take up an outdoor hobby.
-Not only is cycling beneficial for your body, but it's also great for your mind, as it releases the hormone endorphins which make you feel good.
+Not only is cycling beneficial for your body, but it's also great for your mind, as it releases the hormone endorphins which are responsible for making you feel good.

-If you don't have a bike, fear not!
-Many cities offer services where you can hire one out for a day or a few hours, so get the opportunity to test if this hobby is for you before permanently investing in a bike.
+If you think cycling could be a good hobby for you but you don't have a bike, fear not!
+Many cities offer services where you can hire one out for a day or a few hours, giving you the opportunity to test out whether this hobby is for you before making the plunge and buying a bike.

-Knitting is a great hobby for people who like being productive, but still want a hobby that allows them to unwind.
-The internet is filled with videos and articles on how to knit different things, so all you need to do is look up a tutorial for what you want to make, buy your equipment, and get started.
+Knitting is a suitable hobby for people who like being productive, but still want a hobby that will allow them to unwind.
+The internet is filled with videos and articles on how to knit different things.
+All you need to do is look up a tutorial for what you want to make, buy your equipment, and get started.

-Knitting is another hobby that's good for you, as it improves cognitive function and fine motor skills, as well as lowers blood pressure.
+Knitting is another hobby that has health benefits as it improves cognitive function and fine motor skills, as well as lowers blood pressure.

 If you find yourself really getting into knitting, you could even try turning it into a business; you would be surprised by just how many people out there are willing to buy homemade knitted creations.